Hi-Media/reST-test/doc/Chap3-RESTAPIResources-initializeHostedPaymentPage.rst

                                                                   0 = Bypass authentication
                                                                   1 = Continue if possible
   ------------------------------  -----------  -------  --------  -------------------------------------------------------------------------------
-  payment_product_list            AN           255                The payment product list separated by a “,” (e.g., visa,mastercard,american-express). *Refer to the appendices — " Appendix A— on “GatewayAPI” documentation for the full list of available payment products.* payment_product_category_list   AN           255                The payment product category list separated by “,”. (e.g., credit-card,ewallet).
-Refer to the appendices: `Appendix A-Payment product`_  on “GatewayAPI” documentation for the full list of available payment categories.* css                             AN           255                URL to merchant style sheet.
+  payment_product_list            AN           255                The payment product list separated by a “,” (e.g., visa,mastercard,american-express). *Refer to the appendices :ref:`Appendix A-Payment product` on “GatewayAPI” documentation for the full list of available payment products.* payment_product_category_list   AN           255                The payment product category list separated by “,”. (e.g., credit-card,ewallet).
+Refer to the appendices: :ref:`Appendix A-Payment product` on “GatewayAPI” documentation for the full list of available payment categories.* css                             AN           255                URL to merchant style sheet.
 Important: **HTTPS** protocol is required. template                        AN           32                 The template name.